EGI-Federation/fedcloud-documentation/source/auth.rst

-For joining this VO, just place an order in the `EGI Marketplace <https://marketplace.egi.eu/31-cloud-compute>`_ and once approved you will be able to interact with the infrastructure. and we will invite providers from the infrastructure to support your needs.
+For joining this VO, just place an order in the `EGI Marketplace <https://marketplace.egi.eu/31-cloud-compute>`_ and once approved you will be able to interact with the infrastructure.

 Other VOs
 ^^^^^^^^^